 Root Canal FAQs

 Many people fear root canals because they have a reputation for being painful.
-However, the procedure will help you find relief from the pain you are feeling.
+However, the procedure will help you find relief from your pain.
 To help you feel prepared, Dr. Gittleman has put together a list of frequently asked questions about what to expect.
-Contact us if you have additional questions about root canals.
+Contact us if you have more questions about root canals.

 How long does a root canal procedure take?

 A root canal procedure typically takes Dr. Gittleman about 90 minutes to complete.
 However, this can vary depending on the case’s complexity and which tooth requires treatment.
 For example, molars have more roots and will require more time to treat.
-Treating a molar with root canal therapy may take two or more appointments, each lasting about 30 to 90 minutes.
+Treating a molar with root canal therapy may take two or more appointments and last about 30 to 90 minutes.

 What should I expect after a root canal treatment?